-The Conestoga College Recreation Centre project consisted of a 27,500 sq. ft. renovation and a 25,000 sq. ft. expansion aimed at transforming the existing 36 year-old Doon Campus athletic facility into a dynamic hub of student life, activity and wellness.
-Crozier designed private road grading, civil services, rooftop controls, incorporating Low Impact Development (LID) principles, including infiltration galleries to maintain existing drainage.
-The redesign updated the existing gym and reused the arena as a new triple-gym and track, with a large student commons and classrooms at the second-level concourse.
-This project envisioned the attraction and retention of students.
+The Conestoga College Student Recreation Centre project aimed at transforming the 36-year-old Doon Campus athletic facility into a dynamic hub of student life, activity and wellness, to attract and retain students.
+The plan consisted of a 27,500 sq. ft. renovation and a 25,000 sq. ft. expansion.
+Crozier designed private road grading, civil services, rooftop controls and incorporated Low Impact Development (LID) principles, including infiltration galleries to maintain the existing drainage.
+The redesign updated the gym and reused the arena as a new triple-gym and track, with a large student commons and classrooms at the second-level concourse.

 View more projects like this: McMaster University ExpansionPrint This Post | Back to Case Stories